kevintlau/creating-an-express-app-using-mvc/README.md

   - To run code, views will likely need JS variables, which should be passed in as a context object in the `render` function in the controller.
 	  - The properties inside the context object serve as local variables for the view.
   - To include CSS files, a static asset module, like `express.static`, is needed.
 After this type of module is installed, CSS files can be linked in the EJS file via `/css/style.css`.
+  - Links and form actions to other addresses require a starting slash for relative paths.

 ## The C in MVC: **/controllers**
 - The `controllers` folder houses "controller" JS files that define the functions that respond to HTTP requests.